johnno1962/injectionforxcode/README.md

 Stop Press: Injection is now integrated with the [XprobePlugin](https://github.com/johnno1962/XprobePlugin).
 Use the Product/Xprobe/Load menu item to inspect the objects in your application and search for the object you wish to execute code against and click it's link to inspect/select it.
-Add a -(void)injected  method to your class containing the code you wish to execute against this object and inject the class.
-This method will be called, allowing you to NSLog or modify it's run-time state.
+You can then open an editor which allows you to execute any Objective-C or Swift code  against the object (implemented as a catgeory/extension.)
+Use Xlog/xprintln to log output back to the Xprobe window.

+The InjectionPluginAppCode has also been updated for 3.1 so you can now inject Swift from AppCode!

 ![Icon](http://injectionforxcode.johnholdsworth.com/overview.png)